Just how much should you be charging for Motion Design projects?

 - (In a confident voice) “My rate is $600/day.”

 Then leave it at that.
-Once you say your rate, don’t continue talking, because that shows a lack of confidence.
+Once you say your rate, stop talking.
+You're rambling because you're nervous and belying a lack of confidence.
 State your rate and wait for the client to respond.
 If they can’t do it, they can’t do it.
-Don’t short change yourself.
+Don’t shortchange yourself.
 You know what you are worth, and you know how much time you have spent developing your skills and how much money you have spent on hardware and software.